snehalawalekar1998/Hospital-Management/README.md

 ## Scalability and Upcoming Improvements
 - **Horizontal scaling**: To accommodate increasing workloads, each service can be scaled separately.
 - **Security Enhancements**: To improve security, include authorization and authentication methods (like OAuth).

-## Conclusion
-This project demonstrates a modular and scalable approach to hospital management, leveraging the power of microservices architecture, **Docker**, and **Flask** for improved patient care and operational efficiency.